100%

 🏗

-Paste requirements and click Generate, choose a preset, or add nodes manually.
+Paste requirements and click Auto Workflow, choose a preset, or add nodes manually.

 1 Select 2 Connect 3 Delete Alt+Drag Pan Scroll Zoom